nucypher/nucypher/docs/source/staking/running_a_worker.rst

 Workers must be fully qualified (funded and bonded) in order to fully start.
 Workers that are launched before qualification will pause until they are have a balance greater than 0 ETH, and are bonded to a staking account.
-Once both of these requirements are met, thw worker will automatically resume startup.
+Once both of these requirements are met, the worker will automatically resume startup.

 Waiting for qualification: